Have you ever wondered what it would be like to lie on a bed with hundreds of nails and no blood gushing out?

 At Muzeum smyslů Praha, you can see the RGB model related to the human eye’s physiology.

-If the colored lights all point in the same direction and have the same intensity (luminosity), they form the color white in the center point, where they overlap.
+If the coloured lights all point in the same direction and have the same intensity (luminosity), they form the colour white in the centre point, where they overlap.

 Infinity disco room